 This article provides information on where to look for private accommodation.

-See the steps below or our handy house-hunting guide provides essential information on how to find a place to rent in Portsmouth.
+See the steps below or our handy house-hunting guide which provides essential information on how to find your perfect student home!

 Step one: Looking for the right property